zputrle/jparser/README.md

 ## How to use it

 You can find JParser in `src/jparser.ml`.
 The code is self contained and does not use any external dependencies (except for the OCaml's standard library).
-The parser only supports UTF-8 encoded string.
+The parser only supports UTF-8 encoded strings.

 For an example on how to use JParser, see `examples/example.ml`.
 The example can be build by calling `make example`.